Posted on 1 Comment

 Perform Egg Magic

-Eggs are a very common symbol with Ostara and Spring Equinox and working with them is a great way to connect with and work with this energy.
+Eggs are a very common symbol with Ostara and the Spring Equinox and working with them is a great way to connect with and work with this energy.
 In many cultures and society, the egg is considered the perfect magical symbol.
 It is, after all, representative of new life.
 The egg is a source of powerful energy that is able to take stagnant and unproductive energy and metamorphize it into fertile and productive energy.
 Eggs in magic and witchcraft represent fertility, rebirth, creation, nourishment, protection and abundance.
-There are many different ways to work with eggs magically to learn how to you can read more about how to do so in my previous blogpost here; https://modgepodgemystic.com/the-magic-of-eggs-the-magical-meanings-and-uses-of-eggs/
+There are many different ways to work with eggs magically to learn how to you can read more about how to do so in my previous blogpost here.

 Pick Wildflowers